Rosie’s Shrimp Keeping | Beginner Shrimp Tank Setup | Freshwater Shrimp Care

-Start your shrimp tank right – with clear steps, real results,
+Get your freshwater shrimp tank setup right – with clear steps,

 No shame, no jargon, just clarity that makes getting started easy.

-This isn’t just a guide, it’s a community.
+This isn’t just a shrimp keeping guide, it’s the start of a journey.

 From cycling to shrimp care, learn and connect with people who have been where you are.